OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 ### Duplicated code
 Copy pasting code may speed up development in the short term... but
-- It cripples the code's maitainability and extendability (either by a colleague or yourself three months down the line).
+- It cripples the code's maintainability and extendability (either by a colleague or yourself three months down the line).
 - Each time you modify a part, you have to remember to modify all duplicated parts without forgetting any.
 Not only it is boring work, but also error prone.
-- Duplicated code also decreases readability, as your code is unnecesraly longer, and makes bug hunting much harder.
+- Duplicated code also decreases readability, as your code is unnecessarily longer, and makes bug hunting much harder.

 Typical solutions include
 - Defining new functions/methods that can be reused in different parts of the code